Andres-G-Gomez/andres-g-gomez.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I graduated with a master's degree in electrical and computer engineering (ECE) from the University of Florida in May 2024.
-My academic pursuits have centered on signal/image processing and machine learning coursework, complemented by research endeavors in computer vision.
+My academic pursuits centered on signal/image processing and machine learning coursework, complemented by research endeavors in computer vision.

 I am working with [Dr. Catia Silva](https://faculty.eng.ufl.edu/catia-silva/bio/) to build out a personalized, affect-aware multimodal educational assessment tool.
 This project integrates computer vision and time-series algorithms to advance learning technologies, with a specific focus on leveraging localized facial expressions for enhanced model adaptability and expressiveness.
 This surpasses previous methodologies, which often classify emotions into a limited set, thereby constraining the model's flexibility.